gpiat/gpiat.github.io/index.md

 - [SikuliX](http://www.sikulix.com/) is a multi-platform GUI interaction automation program which can be piloted using Python, Ruby or JS.

-- FileLight (find in your package manager) is a concentric-ring-style disk usage visualizer much like Baobab, but it supports viewing distant filesystems over the `fish` protocol
+- FileLight (find in your package manager) is a concentric-ring-style disk usage visualizer much like Baobab, but it supports viewing distant filesystems over the `fish` protocol.

 - [Slingshot](https://flathub.org/apps/com.github.ryanakca.slingshot) is a local 2-player game in which you must take turns shooting at each other's spacecraft whilst accounting for the gravitational field of nearby planets.